-In this article we will explain everything you need to know about peer-to-peer fundraising: the basics on how it works, benefits and tips, strategies, even event ideas.
+In this article, we will explain everything you need to know about peer-to-peer fundraising: the basics of how it works, benefits and tips, strategies, and even event ideas.
 We hope that you are able to use some of the information presented here to make your nonprofit’s next fundraiser a huge success!

 - What is Peer-to-Peer Fundraising?

 - The Difference Between Peer-to-Peer Fundraising and Crowdfunding

 - How to Get Started With Peer-to-Peer Fundraising

 - Final Thoughts

 No time to read this article now?
 Download it for later.

 What is Peer-to-Peer Fundraising?

 Before we get started on the finer points, we will begin by giving you an overview of peer-to-peer fundraising.
 Also known as P2P fundraising, it encourages individuals to run their own personal campaigns to raise money on behalf of a nonprofit.
 Unlike traditional donation letters, participants share online donation pages with their own friends and family, who often donate because they know and trust them.
 These donations go directly to your organization.

 The Difference Between Peer-to-Peer Fundraising and Crowdfunding